dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 * name(mandatory) - rlookup table name and dot-separated path to data within which to perform search
 * add_field(optional) - default is False, can be set to string that will indicate name of the new field

-This function searches rlookup table keys in match value. rlookup table is a dictionary data where keys checked if they are equal to math result.
+``rlookup`` searches rlookup table keys in the match value.
+The rlookup table is a dictionary where keys are checked against the match result.

 If lookup was unsuccessful no changes introduces to match result, if it was successful we have two options:
 * if add_field is False - match Result replaced with found values